The 7 Essential Email Flows for Ecommerce

 Browse abandonment emails aren’t about getting the purchase.
 They’re meant to help customers who are considering products.
 That makes them great opportunities to highlight product features, what sets your brand apart, and how other customers have benefited from choosing to buy from you.

-#3 – Cart Abandonment Emails
+#3 – Cart abandonment emails

 A cart abandonment flow is triggered when a site visitor has viewed a product, added it to their cart, and started a checkout.
 This audience has expressed a clear signal that they’re almost ready to make a purchase.